 ‘Should I give my boss a gift?’

-It’s a thing some people do, but ideally they wouldn’t.
-Etiquette says that gifts at work should flow downward, not upward (meaning that your boss can give you a gift, but employees shouldn’t be expected to give gifts to their managers).
-That rule exists because of the power dynamics at play.
-Otherwise an employee might feel pressured to purchase presents for a manager, and it’s not okay for managers to benefit from the relationship in that way.
+Don’t do it!
+The etiquette for giving gifts at work is that they can flow downward (meaning a boss can give their employees gifts) but not upward (so employees should not give gifts to their managers).
+That’s because of the power dynamics at play.
+Otherwise, an employee might feel pressured to purchase presents for the person responsible for their employment, and it’s not okay for managers to benefit from the relationship in that way.

-A holiday card, though, is absolutely fine, and it would be lovely to include a note about how much you appreciate working for her.
+A holiday card, though, is a lovely gesture, especially if you include a note about why you appreciate working with her.

 .